Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/interviewprep1.md

 It's a software testing technique where small changes (mutations) are intentionally introduced into the program’s source code (like changing == to != or + to -) to check if the existing test suite detects the errors.

-### 37 What is property-based testing?
+**37 What is property-based testing?**

 It's a testing approach where instead of writing specific input-output test cases, you define general properties (rules or invariants) that should always hold true for your code.

-### 38 Pairwise/combinatorial testing—when and how?
+**38 Pairwise/combinatorial testing—when and how?**

-This is where you design test cases so that all possible pairs of input parameters are covered at least once, instead of testing every possible combination.
+Pairwise (combinatorial) testing is a software testing technique where you design test cases so that all possible pairs of input parameters are covered at least once, instead of testing every possible combination.

 **39 Decision Table vs State Transition testing?**

+* **Decision Table Testing** → Focuses on testing **different combinations of inputs/conditions** and their expected outputs.
+It’s like a truth table that shows what should happen for each possible input scenario.
+Best when business rules are complex.

+* **State Transition Testing** → Focuses on testing **different states of a system and valid/invalid transitions** between them based on events or inputs.
+Best when the system’s behavior depends on its **current state** (e.g., login → logged in → logout).

+👉 **Key difference:** Decision tables test **input conditions and rules**, while state transition tests **system behavior across states.**

-**A:** **Decision tables** model complex business rules (conditions→actions). **State transition** models behavior across **states/events** with valid/invalid transitions.
+**Decision tables** model complex business rules (conditions→actions). **State transition** models behavior across **states/events** with valid/invalid transitions.

 ### 8) State transition coverage types?